DerEasy/DynarrLO/README.md

 ## Documentation
 The header file contains Doxygen documentation for every struct, field, function and macro.
 Everything relating to DynarrLO is prefixed with `dal_` or `DAL_`.

+You may also refer to the `dynarrlo_example.c` file in this repository for some examples on how this library is used.
+There are a total of four examples available currently.